Dr. András Lapsánszky

 In 2015, in cooperation with several universities in the Visegrad countries and the Netherlands, he founded the journal Public Governance, Administration and Finances Law Review and has been the editor-in-chief of the journal.

-In 2021, following in the footsteps of the journal that Zoltán Magyary had been running for a few years, he founded the journal Public Administration Science and the international journal Institutiones Administrationis – Journal of Administrative Sciences.
+In 2021, following in the footsteps of the journal of Zoltán Magyary, he founded the journal Public Administration Science and the international journal Institutiones Administrationis – Journal of Administrative Sciences.
 He founded the Central and Eastern European Association for Public Administration to fund the above journals and to develop academic cooperation within the framework of these journals.
-All the public administration law departments in Hungary and nearly thirty universities and academic institutes abroad cooperate within the framework provided by these journals and the Association, with great enthusiasm.
+All the public administration law departments in Hungary, the Ludovika University of Public Service and nearly thirty universities and academic institutes abroad cooperate within the framework provided by these journals and the Association.

 He is a member of the editorial board of the journals New Hungarian Public Administration, Pro Publico Bono and In Medias Res.
-He is a member of the Subcommittee on Public Administration and of the Research Group on Media Studies and Media History of the Hungarian Academy of Sciences.
+He is a member of the public body of the Hungarian Academy of Sciences.
 He is also an expert member of the National Scientific Research Fund Programme and the Hungarian Accreditation Committee for Higher Education.